Midwifery BSc (Hons)

 The University places emphasis on enabling students to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching and academic support through the personal academic tutoring system enables you to reflect on progress and build up a profile of skills, achievements and experiences that will enable you to flourish and be successful.

 The midwifery curriculum is delivered using an enquiry based learning approach (EBL).
-This active learning method encourages students to work together to explore specifically designed clinical triggers.
-The EBL process encourages students to work together to ask key questions and then locate the resources to answer them.
-This type of learning encourages students to challenge and question practice through the acquisition of skills that support personal and professional growth.
-The Enquiry Based Learning curriculum enables you to work together in small groups and work collaboratively to 'solve' clinically based scenarios.
-These increase in complexity as you progress through the course, for example moving from normal birth in the first year to complex birth in year 2 and working towards being as an autonomous practitioner in the final year.
+This active learning method encourages students to work together to explore specifically designed clinical enquiries.
+These increase in complexity as you progress through the course moving from normal birth in year 1 to complex birth in year 2 and working towards being an autonomous practitioner in year 3.

 The knowledge generated by the EBL activities support the module learning outcomes.
 Three modules span each year of the course.
 The Midwifery course runs during 45 weeks each year with seven designated annual leave weeks.